swiftwasm/swiftwasm-book/src/getting-started/foundation.md

 [The Foundation core library](https://swift.org/core-libraries/#foundation) is available in SwiftWasm, but in a limited capacity.
-The main reason is that [the Dispatch core library](https://swift.org/core-libraries/#libdispatch) is unavailable due to lack of standardized multi-threading support in WebAssembly.
+The main reason is that [the Dispatch core library](https://swift.org/core-libraries/#libdispatch) is unavailable due to [the lack of standardized multi-threading support](https://github.com/swiftwasm/swift/issues/1887) in WebAssembly and SwiftWasm itself.
 Many Foundation APIs rely on the presence of Dispatch under the hood, specifically file system access and threading helpers.
 A few other types are unavailable in browsers or aren't standardized in WASI hosts, such as support for sockets and low-level networking, or support for time zone files. and they had to be disabled.
 These types are therefore absent in SwiftWasm Foundation:

 * `FileManager`
 * `Host`